leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2026.02.07
+The group carried out a beamtime campaign, led by Haohui, at the Balder beamline at MAX IV Laboratory, Sweden.

 ### 2026.01.12
 Sisi started her PhD studies in our team.
 She will be working on anode-free lithium-metal batteries, funded by SSF.
 Welcome!